Wives of Muhammad: Aisha bint Abu Bakr

 Aisha was the daughter of Muhammad's close friend Abu Bakr.
 She was initially betrothed to Jubayr ibn Muṭʽim, a Muslim whose father, though pagan, was friendly to the Muslims.
-When Khawlah bint Hakim suggested that Muhammad marry Aisha after the death of Muhammad's first wife (Khadija), the previous agreement regarding the marriage of Aisha with ibn Mut'im was put aside by common consent.
+When Khawlah bint Hakim suggested that Muhammad marry Aisha after the death of Muhammad's first wife (Khadija), the previous agreement regarding Aisha with ibn Mut'im was put aside by common consent.

 Muhammad converted friendship of his four friends who later became the four Islamic rulers or successors, into relationship through marriage.
-He married Aisha and Hafsa daughters of Abu Bakr and Umar and he gave his daughters to Uthman and Ali.
-Aisha was the only virgin he married.
+He married Aisha and Hafsa, daughters of Abu Bakr and Umar, and he gave his daughters to Uthman and Ali.
+Aisha was the only virgin he married according to tradition.

 The majority of traditional sources state that Aisha was betrothed to Muhammad at the age of six and consummated at the age of nine or ten with Muhammad, then 53, in Medina.
-Aisha's age at marriage has been a source of controversy and debate, and many non-Muslim historians, Islamic scholars, and Muslim writers have challenged the previously accepted timeline of her life by claiming that Aisha was in fact 18–19 years old when she consummated her marriage to Muhammad according to historical reviews.

 Both Aisha and Sawdah, his two wives, were given apartments adjoined to the Al-Masjid al-Nabawi mosque.

 Aisha was extremely scholarly and inquisitive.
 Her contribution to the spread of Muhammad's message was extraordinary, and she served the Muslim community for 44 years after his death.
 She is also known for narrating 2210 hadith, not just on matters related to Muhammad's private life, but also on topics such as marriage, Islamic inheritance, Hajj and Islamic eschatology, among other subjects.
 She was highly regarded for her intellect and knowledge in various fields, including poetry and medicine, which received plenty of praise by the traditionist al-Zuhri and by her student Urwa ibn al-Zubayr.
 Aisha was also a general who led thousands of Muslims to battle during the First Fitna.